 Track 3: Creating Web Reports

-In Designer, report developers can create, open, and edit web reports.
-Web reports created on Server can also be downloaded to Designer for further editing.
+In Designer, report developers can create, open, and edit web reports; web reports end users create on Server can also be downloaded to Designer for further editing.

-In this track, you will create a web report as the role of a report developer, based on the business view WorldWideSalesBV created in the previous track.
-The report will show each product's sales information, including order ID, order date, quantity, unit price, discount, and the total sales for each order.
-In order for end users to see sales information within a specific range, such as country or product name, you will also add filter controls for dynamically filtering the data according to their requirements.
+In this track, you have been asked to create a web report as the role of a report developer, based on the business view WorldWideSalesBV created in the previous track.
+The report should show each product's sales information, including order ID, order date, quantity, unit price, discount, and the total sales for each order.
+In order for end users to get sales information within a specific range conveniently, such as country or product name, you also need to add filter controls for dynamically filtering the data according to their requirements.

 This track contains the following tasks: